 Where Does Ground Wire Go In Breaker Box

 Where Does Ground Wire Go In Breakerbox?
 It is a wire attached to the neutral bus that connects a metal rod or water pipe buried in the ground.
 It prevents currents from flowing through frayed wires.
 The breaker box uses the grounding wire to protect the electrical circuits from tripping.
-The neutral and ground wires should be connected to the bus bar on the breaker box and the subpanel.
+The neutral and ground wires should be connected to the bus bar on the breaker box at the first point of entry or connection in the main compartment.

 When you install a double-pole circuit breaker, you’ll need two wires: black and white.
 Each wire has its own screw.
 Make sure to tape the white screw so you know which is hot.
-Double-pole breaker boxes usually have two bars with holes, one for neutral and one for ground.
-If you’re installing a circuit breaker, the ground wire connects to the ground bus bar, which will be green or white.
+Double-pole breaker boxes usually have two bars with holes, one for L1 and one for L2.
+If you’re installing a circuit breaker, the ground wire connects to the ground bus bar, which will be green.

 While the neutral wire is connected to a ground wire, it can be an electrical hazard.
 If a hot wire is exposed, it can create a circuit by touching the ground wire.
 This happens if the neutral wire is not properly grounded.
 By bonding the wires, circuit breakers can detect overcurrents.
 To avoid this hazard, ground wires should be properly connected at the service panel.